pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ## References

 + [u* = √uv: The Full-Employment Rate of Unemployment in the United States](https://pascalmichaillat.org/13/) – *Brookings Papers on Economic Activity*, 2024 – This paper obtains the formula for the FERU.
+The formula implies that the labor market is at full employment whenever there are as many job seekers as job openings ($u = v$); inefficiently tight when there are fewer job seekers than job openings ($u < v$); and inefficiently slack when there are more job seekers than job openings ($u > v$).

-+ [Has the Recession Started?](https://pascalmichaillat.org/16/) – *Oxford Bulletin of Economics and Statistics*, 2025 – This paper develops the recession indicator and computes the recession probability.
++ [Has the Recession Started?](https://pascalmichaillat.org/16/) – *Oxford Bulletin of Economics and Statistics*, 2025 – This paper develops the recession indicator and recession threshold, and computes the recession probability.
+The Michez rule, based on the recession indicator and threshold, detects recessions faster than the Sahm rule.
+It is also more robust in that it works between 1929 and 2024, whereas the Sahm rule breaks down before 1960.

 ## Data sources